I left my desk job after ten years to be a stay-at-home wife, and I haven't looked back.

-How to Be a Submissive Wife
+How to Be Submissive in a Relationship or Marriage

 I am a submissive wife to my dominant husband, and this marriage has been the ultimate blessing in my life.
 I wish this same kind of happiness for every other married couple out there.

-Being a submissive wife is simply about serving your husband in a way that benefits you and the entire marital relationship.
+Being a voluntarily submissive wife is simply about serving your husband in a way that benefits you and the entire marital relationship.

-- Very low chance of divorce
+- Lower chance of divorce.

-- Keep the spiciness alive in your marriage, and avoid the overwhelming boredom that plagues people's marriages
+- Keep the spiciness alive in your marriage, and avoid the overwhelming boredom that plagues people's marriages.

-- Increased feelings of love, grace, and companionship with your husband
+- Increased feelings of love, grace, and companionship with your husband.

-- Favors and special treatment from your husband, such as gifts and extra nights out
+- Favors and special treatment from your husband, such as gifts and extra nights out.

-- Peace in the house, i.e., decreased fighting or arguing
+- Peace in the house, i.e., decreased fighting or arguing.

 - Ability to be your feminine self.
 If you are a girly-girl, this will be a given.
 You will enjoy your role as a submissive wife to the fullest.